 The Graduate Diploma in Midwifery emphasises a primary health care approach to enable you to participate fully in health promoting activities.
 A diverse range of teaching and learning experiences are provided to enhance your acquisition of knowledge and midwifery skills.

-The course provides you with the opportunity to gain a recognised tertiary qualification and registration to practise midwifery.
+The program provides you with the opportunity to gain a recognised tertiary degree and registration to practise midwifery.
 It is presented in conjunction with public hospitals in Sydney and is approved and recognised by the Australian Health Practitioner Regulation Agency/Nursing and Midwifery Board of Australia.
 The Western Sydney University School of Nursing and Midwifery is a national leader in nursing and midwifery education, research and scholarship in Australia.

 The Graduate Diploma in Midwifery is accredited by Australian Health Practitioner's Regulation Agency (AHPRA) on recommendation by the Australian Nursing and Midwifery Accreditation Council (ANMAC).

 Fees and delivery

 Graduates of this program can look forward to career opportunities in:

 - Hospitals in metropolitan, rural, and remote areas